 What Is Follicular Unit Extraction (FUE)?

-Follicular Unit Extraction (FUE), is where hair grafts are harvested individually from the donor site.
-The surgeon extracts individual grafts with the help of a very thin hollow that can either be operated manually or with a micromotor.
-In order to ensure grafts survival, they are placed in a biotin-rich solution for storage until the follicles are transplanted into the balding areas of the scalp.
+In the case of Follicular Unit Extraction (FUE), hair grafts are harvested individually from the donor site, eliminating the need to extract a strip of scalp and divide the extracted tissue under a microscope.
+To do this, the surgical team uses a thin, hollow needle that can be operated manually or with a micromotor.
+Once the grafts are extracted, they are placed in a biotin-rich solution to keep the follicles strong and healthy before they are implanted into the balding areas of the scalp.

-The FUE method was developed to improve the shortcomings of the FUT technique.
-It is considered a more advanced procedure with more benefits.
-The FUE technique can be a longer surgery than FUT as it is more complex and requires more precision.
+The FUE method was developed specifically to address and improve upon the shortcomings of the FUT technique.
+It is considered a more advanced procedure with greater benefits for the patient.
+For instance, the recovery time from FUE is significantly lower than that of FUT, and involves next-to-no scarring.
+However, the FUE technique can often take longer than FUT as it is a more complex procedure and requires more precision.

-• FUE is better for smaller transplants: Severe or complete hair loss is not that common.
-Many patients need only a small partial transplant especially if they are younger than 35.
+• Size: FUE is commonly considered a better choice for smaller transplants.
+Contrary to what many believe, total hair loss is not common, and many patients only require a partial transplant - especially if they are under the age of 35.

-Whilst it is difficult to determine an accurate FUT vs FUE success rate, as each case is individual, studies show that FUE can yield exceptional results in skilled hands, with the “two most important factors in success of FUE [being] accuracy and speed which come with time and practice.”
+Both FUT and FUE techniques can provide excellent results when performed properly by trained professionals.
+It is difficult to determine an accurate FUT vs FUE success rate, as each individual case is different and there are multiple variables at play.
+However, studies show that FUE can yield exceptional results in skilled hands, with the “two most important factors in success of FUE [being] accuracy and speed which come with time and practice.”

 Studies from Tsilosani found survival of the FUE grafts equivalent to that of FUT grafts.
 Here at Elithair we have found consistent patient satisfaction in our hair transplants.